yuzhaouoe/yuzhaouoe.github.io/_posts/2023-09-22-A primer on Explainability for Graph Neural Networks.md

 ---
-title: A primer on Explainability for sGraph Neural Networks
+title: A primer on Explainability for Graph Neural Networks
 seo_title: Using Captum, TracIn and Integrated Gradients for attribution on Graph Neural Networks with pytorch geometric
 ---